reactjs/react.dev/content/blog/2019-02-23-is-react-translated-yet.md

 If you would like to help out on a current translation, check out the [Languages](/languages) page and click on the "Contribute" link for your language.

 Can't find your language?
-If you'd like to maintain your langauge's translation fork, follow the instructions in the [translation repo](https://github.com/reactjs/reactjs.org-translation#starting-a-new-translation)!
+If you'd like to maintain your language's translation fork, follow the instructions in the [translation repo](https://github.com/reactjs/reactjs.org-translation#starting-a-new-translation)!

 ## Backstory {#backstory}